keeler/blog/content/Docker-Build-Profiling.md

 You can use either the web UI for a visual representation, or a REST request for programmatic access.

 1. For the web UI, go to [http://localhost:16686](http://localhost:16686) in your browser.
 Choose "buildctl" in the `Service` dropdown, click the `Find Traces` button, and choose the most recent one.
-1. For REST, you can use the [REST API](https://www.jaegertracing.io/docs/1.21/apis/#http-json-internal).
+1. You can also use the [REST API](https://www.jaegertracing.io/docs/1.21/apis/#http-json-internal).
 It works but is undocumented as of Jan 2021 and subject to change.
     ```bash
     curl -s http://localhost:16686/api/traces\?service\=buildctl | jq '.'
     ```